Degree of reaction: Choice of reaction (R) and effect on efficiency

 is the stage loading factor.
 The diagram shows the optimization of total - to - static efficiency at a given stage loading factor, by a suitable choice of reaction.
-It is evident from the diagram that for a fixed stage loading factor that there is a relatively small change in total-to-static efficiency for a wide range of designs.
+It is evident from the diagram that for a fixed stage loading factor there is a relatively small change in total-to-static efficiency for a wide range of designs.

 50% reaction

 The degree of reaction contributes to the stage efficiency and thus used as a design parameter.
 Stages having 50% degree of reaction are used where the pressure drop is equally shared by the stator and the rotor for a turbine.